-The 2013 amendments to the CFPOA also added a new offence for certain deceptive bookkeeping practices "for the purpose of bribing a foreign public official" for a business advantage or to hide such bribery.
-Examples include keeping separate accounts that do not appear in official records, not recording transactions, recording non-existent expenditures, falsely describing entries, and early destruction of records.
+The CFPOA also prohibits certain deceptive bookkeeping practices "for the purpose of bribing a foreign public official" for a business advantage or to hide such bribery.
+Examples include keeping separate accounts that do not appear in official records, not recording transactions, recording nonexistent expenditures, falsely describing entries and early destruction of records.